alexj/Raycast-Commands/README.md

 # Raycast Commands

 ## Time-Converter
-This command takes a time (local to your machine) as the first input and one or more comma-separated locations as the second input, and then returns the time in the specified locations.
+This command takes a time (local to your machine) as the first input, one or more comma-separated locations as the second input (optional), and a chosen format (optional).
+It will return the time in the locations using the format specified, or using the defaults.

+### Examples
-For example (typed in US Central Timezone):
+Examples typed in US Central Timezone:

-`3PM` `NYC, London, Kolkata`
+`3PM` `NYC, London, Kolkata` `l`

-returns
+Returns:

 ```
 • 4:00 PM - NYC (US/Eastern)